Deban-H/MIT-AI-Hackathon/README.md

 ---

-# 🚚 MovePricer – AI-Powered Voice Assistant for Moving Estimates
+# MovePricer – AI-Powered Voice Assistant for Moving Estimates

-**MovePricer** is a cutting-edge, voice-enabled web platform that acts as your personal moving assistant.
+**MovePricer** is a voice-enabled web platform that acts as your personal moving assistant.
 It allows users to speak or type queries, gather quotes from vendors, and generate a structured dataset for easy price comparison—all in real time.

 ## Features

-### 🎙️ Voice/Text Agent for Data Collection
+### Voice/Text Agent for Data Collection

 * Interact with the AI through **voice or text** using your browser.
 * AI prompts users to provide: